 Unintended Consequence #1 – Roof Leaks

 It doesn’t take too much for a leak to begin.
 In fact, leaks usually start with just a little bit of water underneath your shingles.
 Around mid-November, that little bit of water will start freezing overnight and melting when the sun hits the roof in the morning.
 The freezing water expands, slowly prying the shingles away from the roof.
-The less securely a shingle is fastened, the greater risk for water damage.
-That risk increases when the weather gets colder because the repeated freezing and melting can start to take a toll on the roof.
+The less securely a shingle is fastened, the greater the risk of water damage.
+That risk increases when the weather gets colder because repeated freezing and melting can start to take a toll on the roof.

-Once you start having small amounts of damage to the shingles, it is only a matter of time until the water gets inside your home.
+Once you start having small amounts of damage to the shingles, it is only a matter of time before the water gets inside your home.
 Water seeks its own level so it will definitely find a way to attack the weakest part of your roof.
 This is especially problematic in the winter when snow buildup prevents water, whether from rain or snow melting, from running into your gutters and away from your house as intended.